 While I wholeheartedly recommend reading the bible directly, sometimes it’s hard to figure out themes and applications.
 That’s where these bible study guides come in handy.
-Even better, they have challenging questions and discussion points to help you really chew on the scriptures and figure out how to live them in the way you parent!
+Even better, they have challenging questions and discussion points to help you really chew on the scriptures and figure out how to live them in your parenting!

-The following gospel centered bible study discussion guides narrow in on the character, life, and teachings of Jesus.
-These studies do not give a long list of of do’s and don’ts.
-Instead they challenge you to think deeper about the how and why you parent the way you do.
+The following gospel-centered bible study discussion guides narrow in on the character, life, and teachings of Jesus.
+These studies do not give a long list of dos and don’ts.
+Instead, they challenge you to think deeper about how and why you parent the way you do.
 Does it align with Jesus?

 Parenting Bible Verses

-While these bible study guides do have a great deal of bible verses and entire stories directly from scripture, there are some key verses that guide the course of all that’s in them.
+While these bible study guides do have a lot of bible verses and entire stories directly from scripture, there are some key verses that guide the course of all that’s in them.
 Here are the core parenting bible verses for the Parenting In Christ series.

 “For an overseer, as God’s steward, must be above reproach.
 He must not be arrogant or quick-tempered or a drunkard or violent or greedy for gain, but hospitable, a lover of good, self-controlled, upright, holy, and disciplined” (Titus 1:7-8).